Passion always seems to be on the side of anti-European Union forces – but that can be changed.

 The West should be careful not to make Vladimir Putin’s Russia stronger than it is.

 For French president-elect Emmanuel Macron, these three little words are more than just a phrase he often repeats – they represent a condensed vision of the world as he sees it.

 Russia’s hacking attacks – like the one on France on Saturday – are nothing new.
 The Kremlin has been using the very same tactics on the Russian opposition for years.

-Our January/February issue on digital manipulation is out now.
+Our May/June issue on Vladimir Putin’s great power projection is out now.

 Italy’s economy is defying the laws of gravity, but for how long?